Sunildivase/spring-boot-healthcare-management-system/README.md

 Database Schema (POJO Classes)

 ## Introduction
 🚀 Project Overview The spring-boot-healthcare-management-system is a Java-based web application built using Servlet and JSP technologies.
-It simulates real-world operations such as user registration, ride booking, driver management, payment processing, and driver rating functionalities.
+It simulates real-world operations such as user registration, patient booking, doctor management, appointment booking, and appointment booking functionalities.
 This project serves as a hands-on approach to understanding full-stack Java development while applying core concepts like JDBC, MVC, and OOP design principles.

 ## Features
-Key Features 👤 customer,Doctor & hospital Registration
+Key Features 👤 customer, 👨🏻‍⚕️ Doctor,🏥 hospital Registration & 📅appointment.

 Register and manage both customer and doctor accounts seamlessly.

-appointment booking
+📅 appointment booking

-Book rides by selecting pickup and drop locations, calculate fare, and assign drivers automatically.
+Book appointment by selecting 👤 customer,👨🏻‍⚕️ Doctor & 🏥 hospital automatically.

-💳 Payment Processing

-Securely process ride payments and manage payment history.

-⭐ Ratings & Reviews

-Rate drivers post-ride with rating and optional feedback.

 🗃️ CRUD Operations